arpipatel-ap/personal_info-page/README.md

-# personal_info-page
+# Personal_Info-Page
-about personal information page we can use in any website.
+about personal information page. there are lots of things in this page so we can use in our websites.